Dive deep in the Duoro Valley of Portugal and you’ll discover a delectable nectar: Vintage Port wine. But what is it?

 Vintage Port is one of the very few wines that get better with age.
 While Vintage Port is delicious when young, it truly shines after several years, even decades, of aging.

-As it matures in the bottle, the flavors become more refined and complex.
+As Vintage Port matures in the bottle, the flavors become more refined and complex.

 The intense fruitiness of its youth gradually transforms into a harmonious symphony of rich dark fruit, chocolate, spices, and hints of tobacco.